david1gp/email-generator/readme.md

 ## Deployment to Cloudflare Workers

 1. **Login to Cloudflare**:

    ```
    wrangler login
    ```

 2. **Configure Account ID** (if needed, add to `wrangler.toml`):

    ```
    wrangler whoami
    ```

    Then update `wrangler.toml` with `account_id = "your-account-id"`.

 3. **Deploy**:

    ```
    bun run deploy
    ```

    (Or `npx wrangler deploy`.)

 4. **Monitor**:

    `wrangler tail email-generator-worker`

-## Notes

-- The Bun server remains unchanged and can run alongside Workers.
-- Workers do not support `/memoryUsage` endpoint (Bun-specific).
-- All code uses TypeScript with path aliases (`@/` resolves to `src/` via `tsconfig.json`).
-- Dependencies like `@react-email/render` are compatible with Workers' V8 environment.
-- For issues, check Cloudflare dashboard for logs or run `wrangler tail` for real-time logs.